malak-mla/Accent_Detection_streamlit_app/README.md

 # 🎤 English Accent Detection

-Analyze the speaker's English accent from a video (direct link or YouTube).
+Analyze the speaker's English accent from a video (direct link ).
 This tool is designed to aid in evaluating a candidate’s English pronunciation for hiring purposes.

 ---

 ## Features:

-✅ Accepts **direct video URLs or YouTube URLs** (standard or shorts).
+✅ Accepts **direct video URLs * (standard or shorts).
 ✅ Extracts audio and parses the speaker’s pronunciation.
 ✅ Detects the English accent (British, American, Australian, etc.).
 ✅ Shows confidence score alongside the detection.